antra-tess/docs/prompt.md

 3. Community engagement expectations
 4. Social media visibility requirements

-This structure creates implicit relationships between token creators and recipients, with potential regulatory implications regarding securities promotion and broker-dealer activities."
+This structure creates implicit relationships between token creators and recipients, with potential regulatory implications regarding securities promotion and broker-dealer activities.

 Please present an anlysis of the liabilities and risks involved for members of the community that have accepted memecoin transfers or have engaged in indirect marketing of memecoins.
 The analysis should be targeted to an uninformed member of public not well versed in securities law and not even quite aware of its existence.
 Make sure to explain how exactly the prosecution works, what interests SEC and what are some possible negative outcomes.
 Explain what it means for US residents, US citizens living abroad, and residents of US-allied countries.
 Review the Howey test in the context of memecoins.
 Explore how disclosure affects liability in context of potential B/D relationships.
 Do not give legal advice, instead educate your conversation partner about the implications.
 The AI research is crucial and these dynamics have notable implications.